 This question is like the holy grail of Color Street problems.
 Everyone wants to know how to make their manicures last longer and it’s not specific to just Color Street users either.
 Following all the tips above as well as some others here, you’ll get good longevity.
 However, there are always things you can do to even enhance that.

-Always make sure your Color Street strips are at room temp before application.
+Always make sure your strips are at room temp before application to avoid Color Street problems.
 If they’re cold they will be brittle and will not want to stick to your nail.
 Make sure to always push your cuticles back and apply the Color Street strips to the nail ONLY!
 If you have any of the strip on the skin or cuticle the strip will eventually lift and chip off.
 If you’re using liquid top coat always remember to “cap the tip” which means to apply nail polish over the tip the nail to seal it all above and below.

 Let me know what other Color Street problems you come across!
 I want to help you get the best out of this amazing nail polish.